allmarkedup/purl/README.md

 $.url('http://allmarkedup.com?sky=blue&grass=green').param('sky'); // returns 'blue'
 ```

-If no argument is passed in it will return an object literal containing a key:value map of all the query string parameters.
+If no argument is passed in it will return an object literal containing a key:value map of all the querystring parameters.

 ``` javascript
 $.url('http://allmarkedup.com?sky=blue&grass=green').param(); // returns { 'sky':'blue', 'grass':'green' }
 ```

+Note that the `.param()` method will work on both ampersand-split and semicolon-split querystrings.

 URL segments
 -----------------------